jacderida/tdl-rs/README.md

 When you run the `tdl play` command, it will launch with the default profile.
 If you want to use a different profile, you can use the optional `--profile` argument.

 Create a profile using the `profile add` command.
 To see all the possible options, use `tdl profile add --help`.
 Most of the options correspond to the arguments the game accepts.

+## WADs

+Using the `tdl iwad` and `tdl wad` commands, you can import IWADs and WADs into your collection.
+The `tdl wad import` command can be supplied an ID from the Doomworld idgames archive.
+It will download the WAD and text file specified by that ID.
+As the WADs are imported, the available maps will be parsed and will be available for selection when using the `play` command.